chithraanil/YOLO/README.md

 ### files to be downloaded

-yolo.cfg (Download from here) — Configuration file yolo.weights (Download from here) — pre-trained weights coco.names (Download from here)- 80 classes names
+yolo.cfg - Configuration file
+yolo.weights - pre-trained weights
+coco.names - 80 classes names

 For each bounding box, the network also predicts the confidence that the bounding box actually encloses an object, and the probability of the enclosed object being a particular class.